Heat Transfer Calculator

 • Calculate heat energy from mass, specific heat, and temperature change

-• Calculate specific heat capacity from experimental data
+• Determine specific heat capacity of unknown materials

 Understanding Heat Transfer

 Heat transfer is the movement of thermal energy from one object or substance to another.
-The amount of energy required depends on the mass of the substance, its specific heat capacity (how easily it heats up), and the desired temperature change.
-Different materials require different amounts of energy to change temperature.
+The amount of energy required depends on the mass of the substance, its specific heat capacity (how much energy it takes to heat it), and the desired temperature change.
+Different materials require different amounts of energy to change temperature - water requires much more energy than metals, which is why water is excellent for cooling systems.

 Applications